 #24 Study Abroad U.S. News & World Report, 2021

 #80 National Universities U.S. News & World Report, 2021

 At DU, you'll be given chances to work outside the classroom and use your education to help create and strengthen healthy communities.
 72% of our undergraduates and 76% of our graduate students participate in at least one internship during their time here, working to build their own skills and contribute to something larger.

-Our Center for Community Engagement & Service Learning (CCESL) provides opportunities for community involvement outside your classroom.
+Our Center for Community Engagement to advance Scholarship & Learning (CCESL) provides opportunities for community involvement outside your classroom.
 Learn about sustainability while helping jump-start local clean energy initiatives, or team up with classmates to tackle homelessness.